Yemen

 NECESSARY ACTION:

 The government of Yemen should allow access to representatives from the Office of the UN High Commissioner for Human Rights and ensure that all potential war crimes and crimes against humanity are properly investigated and prosecuted.
 All parties to the conflict – with assistance from the international community – must ensure the provision of reparations to all victims of international crimes.
-UN member states should urgently work to establish a new criminal justice-focused mechanism to advance accountability and reparations.
+UN member states should urgently work to establish a new transitional justice-focused mechanism to advance accountability and reparations.
 The UNSC should refer the situation in Yemen to the International Criminal Court.

 GET INVOLVED